-The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$10.1 million for 2006.
-The Partnership's 2006 net cash provided by operating activities decreased \$2.2 million, or 18 percent, from a year ago as a result of lower production and gas prices.
-Net cash provided by operating activities in 2005 increased five percent from 2004 on increases in oil and gas prices.
+The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$6.1 million for 2007.
+The Partnership's 2007 net cash provided by operating activities decreased \$4.0 million, or 40 percent, from a year ago as a result of lower production and gas prices.
+Net cash provided by operating activities in 2006 declined 18 percent from 2005 on lower oil and gas volumes.

 The Partnership's future financial condition, results of operations and cash from operating activities will largely depend upon prices received for its oil and natural gas production.
 A substantial portion of the Partnership's production is sold under market-sensitive contracts.
 Prices for oil and natural gas are subject to fluctuations in response to changes in supply, market uncertainty and a variety of factors beyond the Partnership's control.
 These factors include worldwide political instability (especially in the Middle East), the foreign supply of oil and natural gas, the price of foreign imports, the level of consumer demand, and the price and availability of alternative fuels.
-With natural gas accounting for 65 percent of the Partnership's 2006 production, on an energy equivalent basis, the Partnership is affected more by fluctuations in natural gas prices than in oil prices.
+With natural gas accounting for 63 percent of the Partnership's 2007 production, on an energy equivalent basis, the Partnership is affected more by fluctuations in natural gas prices than in oil prices.

 The Partnership's oil and gas reserves and production will also significantly impact future results of operations and cash from operating activities.
 The Partnership's production is subject to fluctuations in response to remaining quantities of oil and gas reserves, weather, pipeline capacity, consumer demand, mechanical performance and workover, recompletion and drilling activities.
 Declines in oil and gas production can be expected in future years as a result of normal depletion and the Partnership not participating in acquisition or exploration activities.
 Based on production estimates from independent engineers and current market conditions, the Partnership expects it will be able to meet its liquidity needs for routine operations in the foreseeable future.
-The Partnership's oil and gas production is projected to decline in the future.

-Approximately 74 percent of the Partnership's proved developed reserves are classified as proved not producing.
+Approximately 79 percent of the Partnership's proved developed reserves are classified as proved not producing.
 These reserves relate to zones that are either behind pipe, or that have been completed but not yet produced or zones that have been produced in the past, but are not now producing due to mechanical reasons.
 These reserves may be regarded as less certain than producing reserves because they are frequently based on volumetric calculations rather than performance data.
 Future production associated with behind pipe reserves is scheduled to follow depletion of the currently producing zones in the same wellbores.
-It should be noted that additional capital will have to be spent to access these reserves and that the estimated reserves from these projects are based on prices at December 31, 2006.
+It should be noted that additional capital will have to be spent to access these reserves and that the estimated reserves from these projects are based on prices at December 31, 2007.
 The Partnership's liquidity may be negatively impacted if the actual quantity of reserves that are ultimately produced are materially different from current estimates.
 Also, if prices decline significantly from current levels, the Partnership may not be able to fund the necessary capital investment, or development of the remaining reserves may not be economical for the Partnership.